CompCogNeuro/sims/ch2/neuron/README.md

 # Rate Coded Activations

 Next, we'll see how the discrete spiking behavior of the neuron can be approximated by a continuous rate-coded value.
-The green `Act` line in the graphs has been tracking the actual rate of spiking to this point, based on the inverse of the ISI.
+The `Act` line in the graphs has been tracking the actual rate of spiking to this point, based on the inverse of the ISI.
 The *Noisy X-over-X-plus-1* activation function can directly compute a rate-code activation value for the neuron, instead of just measuring the observed rate of spiking.
 As explained in the Neuron chapter, this rate code activation has several advantages (and a few disadvantages) for use in neural simulations, and is what we typically use.

 * Press `Defaults` to start out with default parameters, then turn off the `Spike` parameter, and `Run Cycles` with the various parameter manipulations that you explored above.

-You should see that the green line in the graph now rises up and then decreases slowly due to accommodation, without the discrete spiking values observed before.
-Similarly, the blue membrane potential value rises up and decreases slowly as well, instead of being reset after spiking.
+You should see that the Act line in the graph now rises up and then decreases slowly due to accommodation, without the discrete spiking values observed before.
+Similarly, the Vm membrane potential value rises up and decreases slowly as well, instead of being reset after spiking.

-> **Question 2.7:** Compare the spike rates with rate coded activations by reporting the act values just before cycle 160 (e.g., cycle 155) for GbarE = .2, .3, .4 with `Spike` = false, and the corresponding values in the `Spike` = true case for the same GbarE values.
-For now, you'll have to click on the `TstCycLog` and scroll to cycle 155 to see the exact numbers -- a future release will hopefully enable you to just hover over the line and see the value on the graph directly.
+> **Question 2.7:** Compare the spike rates with rate coded activations by reporting the `Act` values just before cycle 160 (e.g., cycle 155) for GbarE = .2, .3, .4 with `Spike` = false, and the corresponding values in the `Spike` = true case for the same GbarE values.
+Hover the mouse over the `Act` line to get the exact value.

 You should have observed that the `Act` value tracks the actual spiking rate reasonably well, indicating that *Noisy X-over-X-plus-1* is a resonable approximation to the actual neural spiking rate.